mattermost/docs/source/about/faq-integrations.rst

 Where can I find existing integrations?
 ---------------------------------------

 [Visit the Mattermost Marketplace](https://mattermost.com/marketplace) to access open source integrations to common tools like Jira, Jenkins, and GitLab, along with interactive bot applications, and other communication tools that are freely available for use and customization.

+Alternatively, within Mattermost, when logged in as an Administrator, you can click on the "Marketplace" option in the main menu and easily install plugins or apps from there.

 Where should I install my integrations?
 ---------------------------------------